-Implementation of HELCOM actions on red listed species and habitats for Baltic Sea underwater biotopes and habitats (HELCOM 2013b) (Table 3.5.1).
+Implementation of HELCOM actions on red listed species and habitats Joint actions

+The HELCOM Red List on underwater features published in 2013 was based on the joint development of a new classification system for Baltic Sea underwater biotopes and habitats (HELCOM 2013b) (Table 3.5.1).

-The HELCOM Red List on underwater features published in 2013 was based on the joint development of a new classification system and biotopes.
-A new HELCOM Recommendation on the 'Conservation of Baltic Sea Species Categorized as Thre-atened According to the 2013 HELCOM Red List' was adopted in 2016 (Rec 37/2,) while a recommendation on threatened habitats and biotopes has been drafted but not reached adoption.
+As a result of the critical outcome of the two Red List assessments, HELCOM agreed at the 2013 Ministerial Declaration to develop two recommendations: one on conservation plans for threatened species, and another on conservation plans for threatened habitats and biotopes.
+A new HELCOM Recommendation on the 'Conservation of Baltic Sea Species Categorized as Threatened According to the 2013 HELCOM Red List' was adopted in 2016 (Rec 37/2, ') while a recommendation on threatened habitats and biotopes has been drafted but not reached adoption.

-As a result of the critical outcome of the two Red ist assessments, HELCOM agreed at the 2013 Ministerial Declaration to develop two recommendations: one on conservation plans for threatened species, and another on conservation plans for threatened habitats tions for consideration including 'Activities to support conservation of Baltic Sea species and biotopes/habitats categorized as threatened according to the HELCOM Red List' (HELCOM 2016b).
+In 2016 HELCOM agreed on a set of new actions for consideration including 'Activities to support conservation of Baltic Sea species and biotopes/habitats categorized as threatened according to the HELCOM Red List' (HELCOM 2016b).
 As a follow-up to this action a list of national conservation measures is being compiled under the State and Conservation Working Group (HELCOM 2016d).